 - Lemon wedges for serving

-Place the milk and eggs together in a medium bowl, and gently mix.
+- Place the milk and eggs together in a medium bowl or pan, and whisk together.

-In a separate medium bowl, mix together the corn meal, flour, 1/2 teaspoon salt, 1/4 teaspoon pepper, cayenne.
+- In a separate bowl or pan, mix together the cornmeal, flour, 1 teaspoon salt, ½ teaspoon pepper, and cayenne (½ tsp).

-To assemble: smear a good helping (about 2 tablespoons) of the remoulade sauce on the bottom roll.
-Then add a layer of the pickles, then tomato slices, then the catfish fillets, and top with coleslaw.
+- Smear a good helping (about 2 tablespoons) of the remoulade sauce on the bottom of each roll.
+Then add a layer of pickles, tomato slices, then the catfish fillets, and top with coleslaw.